 The Conversation Project – Palliative Care

-Care New England Health System has joined a national Initiative with other pioneering organizations to support a new effort by the Institute for Healthcare Improvement (IHI).
+In 2012, Care New England joined a national Initiative with 10 other pioneering organizations to support an effort by the Institute for Healthcare Improvement (IHI).
 The initiative is to better prepare health care providers to receive and respect patients' wishes about end-of-life care and is a critical companion to The Conversation Project.

 The Conversation Project began in 2010, when Ellen Goodman and a group of colleagues and concerned media, clergy, and medical professionals gathered to share stories of "good deaths" and "bad deaths" within their own circle of loved ones.